YushiOMOTE/ever/README.md

 }
 ```

 2. Set the environment variable `EVER` to `1` when starting the program.
-The build-time information is printed and the program exits with status `1`.
+The build information is printed and the program exits with status `1`.

 ```bash,ignore
 $ EVER=1 ./your_program